mmeendez8/mmeendez8.github.io/_posts/2021-07-19-new-docker-cache-is-out.md

 selected: y
 ---

-I have recently [uploaded a post]({% post_url 2021-04-23-cache-docker %}) with some tricks for reducing the time you spend when building Docker images on Github Actions.
-That did indeed work pretty well for me until now, but it was a naive solution while waiting for [Docker BuildX](https://docs.docker.com/buildx/working-with-buildx/) integration with Github cache.
+I have recently [uploaded a post]({% post_url 2021-04-23-cache-docker %}){:target="_blank"}{:rel="noopener noreferrer"} with some tricks for reducing the time you spend when building Docker images on Github Actions.
+That did indeed work pretty well for me until now, but it was a naive solution while waiting for [Docker BuildX](https://docs.docker.com/buildx/working-with-buildx/){:target="_blank"}{:rel="noopener noreferrer"} integration with Github cache.
 The wait is over and we do not need to manually cache files since Docker BuildX will do everything as we expected!

 ## 1. Get the basics

-You can read [my previous post]({% post_url 2021-04-23-cache-docker %}) to get the whole picture but I also recommend you to visit the official pull requests that lead to this new feature:
+You can read [my previous post]({% post_url 2021-04-23-cache-docker %}){:target="_blank"}{:rel="noopener noreferrer"} to get the whole picture but I also recommend you to visit the official pull requests that lead to this new feature:

-* [This](https://github.com/docker/buildx/pull/535) is the buildx code that has been merged for allowing the use of github internal cache
+* [This](https://github.com/docker/buildx/pull/535){:target="_blank"}{:rel="noopener noreferrer"} is the buildx code that has been merged for allowing the use of github internal cache
-* [This](https://github.com/docker/build-push-action/pull/406#issuecomment-879184394) draft PR contains an example of how to use it.
+* [This](https://github.com/docker/build-push-action/pull/406#issuecomment-879184394){:target="_blank"}{:rel="noopener noreferrer"} draft PR contains an example of how to use it.

 If you read through all of those you probably realize that we have been waiting for new buildx 0.6 version and buildkit 0.9 to be generally available... but that happened just a few days ago!